EjiroLaurelD/Techware/README.md

-# Cloud-Native Architecture on AWS
+# Cloud-Native Architecture on AWS: TechWare Application Deployment Guide

-This repository contains the infrastructure as code (Terraform) and application code for a secure, scalable cloud-native architecture deployed on AWS.
+This repository contains the infrastructure as code (Terraform) and application code for a secure, scalable cloud-native architecture deployed on AWS for Techware project .

 ## Architecture Overview